-- Nasal bones

-- Major alar cartilage

-- Each is U-shaped, with a medial crus and a lateral crus.
+- Nasal bones (left and right) - Major alar cartilage - Each is U-shaped, with a medial crus and a lateral crus.
 The medial crura of the left and right cartilages line up, side-by-side in the midline to form the mobile nasal septum (aka = Columella).
-This is between the nostrils.
+This is between the nostrils. - Lateral nasal cartilages-connect above to the nasal bones